 Exemption on Income

-If you are an NRI earning income in your country of residence, it will be tax-exempt in India, depending on the applicable tax treaty.
-However, these are types of income that are tax-exempt.
+If you are an NRI earning income in your country of residence, it will be tax-exempt in India depending on the applicable tax treaty and only when the same income is otherwise taxable in both countries.
+However, these are types of income that may qualify for exemption under DTAA:

-• Salary: If you're an NRI earning a salary in your foreign resident country, that income is expected to be taxed in India, according to the DTAA.
+- Salary: If you're an NRI earning a salary for services rendered in your foreign resident country, that income is generally taxable only in the country where employment is exercised and is not taxed again in India.
+DTAA helps ensure this treatment.

-• Pension: Depending on the provisions of the DTAA, pension earned abroad can also be exempt from taxes.
+- Pension: Depending on the provisions of the DTAA, pension earned abroad can also be exempt from taxes in India or available for credit.

 Claiming a Tax Credit for Taxes Paid Abroad

 Under the DTAA provisions, if you have paid taxes in your country of residence, then you are eligible to claim a tax credit in India.
-Just ensure that the tax credit is only applicable to income that is taxable in both countries and does not exceed the limit of Indian tax liability on the same income.
+The tax credit is available only for income that is taxable in both countries and cannot exceed the Indian tax liability on the same income.

 Let us understand this with an example: Mr. B is an NRI, and he pays 50,000 INR in taxes abroad on an income source.
 According to Indian law, taxes on income amount to 60,000 INR.
 Then, he can claim a credit of 50,000 INR and only pay the remaining 10,000 INR in India.